FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Discussions

+The geometric embedding approach achieves superior precision through global consistency requirements that naturally resolve redshift misalignment between CC and SL datasets without functional assumptions about redshift evolution.
+This kinematic coupling enables cross-validation and mutual error suppression between independent systematic uncertainties of different observational channels.
+Additionally, the approach mitigates parameter degeneracies by reducing the system to a single true degree of freedom: $H_0$.
+While formally introducing $N$ embedded quantities, the fundamental kinematic constraint links all observations to this underlying parameter, creating a physics-informed regularization where direct algebraic constraints extract information more efficiently than parametric fitting—accounting for the $\sim$30\% precision improvement over joint $\Lambda$CDM fitting.

+Our embedding priors, derived through interpolation/extrapolation from adjacent observations, establish 5$\sigma$ bounds with uniform distributions representing minimal statistical assumptions.
+As demonstrated in Figure~\ref{fig:geometric_embedding_results}, posterior distributions are significantly more compact than these prior bounds, indicating that kinematic constraints—rather than imposed boundaries—primarily determine parameter estimates.
+This differs fundamentally from GP methods that impose prescribed correlation structures, maintaining model independence while providing robust statistical inference through data-driven regularization.

-Despite its effectiveness, our methodology is constrained by the FLRW assumption, which limits its applicability across different cosmological scenarios.
-Most theoretical frameworks addressing the Hubble tension—including early dark energy, late dark energy modifications, extended dark energy models, extra relativistic degrees of freedom, interacting dark sectors, unified cosmologies, modified gravity theories, inflationary models, modified recombination history, and critical phenomena physics—preserve the cosmological principle while altering expansion dynamics, making them compatible with our kinematic approach.
-More exotic scenarios such as local inhomogeneity models, anisotropic Bianchi type-I spacetimes, and Milgromian dynamics formally violate FLRW assumptions but show minor deviations within our observational window ($z \lesssim 5$).
-Models with strong low-redshift modifications exhibit significant departures from our kinematic constraints.
-Embedding such data into our planar observable space may bias $H_0$ estimates, though this becomes statistically significant only with next-generation surveys.
-Beyond $H_0$ determination, our approach provides a model-independent data reconstruction for cosmological constraints and model discrimination, though broader validation awaits future studies.
+The methodology remains constrained by the FLRW assumption, limiting applicability across different cosmological scenarios.
+Most theoretical frameworks addressing the Hubble tension preserve the cosmological principle while altering expansion dynamics, making them compatible with our kinematic approach.
+More exotic scenarios such as local inhomogeneity models or anisotropic spacetimes formally violate FLRW assumptions but show minor deviations within our observational window ($z \lesssim 5$).
+Beyond $H_0$ determination, our approach provides model-independent data reconstruction for cosmological constraints and offers a direct observational test for potential FLRW violations through systematic deviations in the reconstructed $H(z)$.

-The embedding priors introduced through data interpolation/extrapolation establish 5$\sigma$ bounds with uniform distributions, representing minimal assumptions given that non-informative priors avoid bias toward specific cosmological scenarios.
-The embedded results are significantly more compact than the imposed bounds, indicating data-driven constraints.
-Such priors serve as mathematical regularization against pathological solutions in the underdetermined system rather than encoding cosmological assumptions.
-Unlike Gaussian process methods with prescribed correlation functions or spline techniques enforcing specific smoothness criteria, these constraints address purely technical requirements.